Mátészalka

 Mátészalka is a town in Szabolcs-Szatmár-Bereg county, in the Northern Great Plain region of eastern Hungary.
-It is on the Kraszna River, 52 kilometers from the city of Nyiregyhaza.
+It is on the Kraszna River, 52 kilometers east of the county seat Nyiregyhaza.

 Geography

-It covers an area of 41.81 km2 and has a population of 17,015 people (2011).
+It covers an area of 41.81 km2 and has a population of 14,848 people (2025).

 The town was the birthplace of actor Tony Curtis' father, Emanuel Schwartz.